ClearVolume/clearvolume/README.md

 ClearVolume is an open project and we welcome contributions, collaborations and integration with other projects.
 The entry-point for more advanced informations and guides is here: [[SystemInternals]]

+## ClearVolume Wiki-based manual
+The [ClearVolume wiki](https://bitbucket.org/clearvolume/clearvolume/wiki/Home) has detailed information on how to integrate, use and develop with ClearVolume.

 ### Contribution guidelines

 * torture of animals with the exception of bugs is prohibited
 * exhibit openness of mind towards idiosyncratic ideas
 * be nice

 ### Contributors